heungjae/actifio-1/OracleNotes.md

 ## Introduction

 ### Checklist
-The following is a checklist of all the required settings and components in an Oracle database prior to capturing it
+The following is a checklist of all the required settings and components in an Oracle database prior to capturing it using Actifio software.

 ```
 The following files need to contain the relevant enteries for the database that you wish to protect using Actifio
-•	oratab file
+•	oratab file : typically contains an entry for each database, used by the oraenv software.
-•	tnsnames.ora file
-•	listener.ora file

-[ ] Oracle Listener should be running and,
-[ ] the Oracle database should be in archive log mode.
-[ ] Set ORACLE_HOME
-[ ] Ensure the Oracle database to be protected is up and running	-->  ps -ef | grep pmon
-[ ] Oracle database SID entry must be in /etc/oratab file	--> "For a database named ""oasm"",the entry looks like:
-      oasm:/home/oracle/app/oracle/product/11.1.0/db_1:Y"
-[ ] Ensure the listener must be up and running	-->  ps -ef | grep tns
-[ ] Up the listener if it's down	-->  su - oracle ; . oraenv ; lsnrctl status"
-[ ]	lsnrctl start ; lsnrctl reload ; lsnrctl services

-[ ] If you are using Actifio ASM out-of-band protection, ensure ASM disk strings parameter is not null
-[ ] Log in as ASM OS user (connect to the +ASM instance) and run  -->  show parameter asm_diskstring

-[ ] Switch to the database to be protected	; . oraenv
+•	tnsnames.ora file : configuration file containing the net service names, used to connect to an Oracle database
+•	listener.ora file : configuration file for a listener.
+Listener receives the incoming client connection requests and direct them to the database server.

-[ ] Set the database environment variables
+[ ] Login as oracle, and set ORACLE_HOME and database environment variables manually,
       export ORACLE_HOME=<oracle home path>
       export ORACLE_SID=<database instance name>
       export ORACLE_SID=orcl
       export ORACLE_BASE=/u01/app/oracle
       export ORACLE_HOME=/u01/app/oracle/product/11.2.0/db_1
       export TNS_ADMIN=$ORACLE_HOME/network/admin
       export PATH=$ORACLE_HOME/bin:$PATH"
-[ ] Verify database is running with spfile.
-Look out for the VALUE column for spfile.
-      sql> show parameter spfile
-      sql> # create spfile from pfile;
+    or switch to the database to be protected by running
+    -->  . oraenv

-[ ] Verify database is running in archive mode.
-You should see Archive Mode in the Database log mode.
+[ ] Verify database is running in ARCHIVE LOG mode.
+You should be able to check the archive mode in the Database log mode.
       sql> archive log list
 [ ] Enable archivelog if it's not running.
 Test button will fail (NOARCHIVELOG mode is not supported)
       SQL> archive log list;